concord-consortium/collaborative-learning/docs/image-map.md

 ### Error Handling

 When an error occurs during storing or getting the dimensions, the cache entry will have a status of `Error`.

 This error might be because of a network issue, so it could be temporary.
 It could also indicate the URL is just invalid.
 Currently no error message is provided.
 Also the cache does not automatically retry if a store or dimension computation fails.
 However code using the cache can call `getImage` again after getting an error and the cache will attempt to store and compute the dimensions again.

+If the error happened while computing the dimensions the entry should have a valid displayUrl and might also have a contentUrl.
+If the error happened during the storage phase the entry will typically have no contentUrl and its displayUrl will the be the placeholder image.

+#### Error Recovery
+If getImage is called again for an entry that has a status of Error, the entry will be reset to the storing status.
+Its properties will be cleared and displayUrl will be the placeholderUrl.

+If an error happens during computing dimensions phase, the currentUrl and displayUrl of the content might be set to valid values.
+However to keep things simple these values are still cleared out when getImage is called again.

+#### Current Implementation Notes

+The Image Tool has catch block on some getImage calls but not all of them.

+geometry-content.tsx has a catch block on one getImage call but not the one that happens during a drop.

+geometry-import.ts does not have a catch block on its getImage call.
+FIXME: This brings a up a good point, using the API in observer mode would result in uncaught exceptions if getImage rejected the promise.
+So either it should not reject, or it needs an option to avoid the reject.

+drawing-layer.tsx doesn't have a catch block on all getImage calls

 ### URL Conversion